wso2/docs-ei/en/streaming-integrator/docs/examples/cdc-for-mysql.md

 ### Capturing updates

-Now we will write another Siddhi app to monitor the `SweetProductionTable` for update operations.
+Now we will write a Siddhi app to monitor the `SweetProductionTable` for update operations.

 Open a text file and copy-paste following app into it.
 ```